-In China, Google is not available.
-Baidu is the most popular search engine, followed by Shenma, however Shenma is not available from their website.
+- In China, Google is not available.
+Baidu is the most popular search engine, followed by Shenma, which you can only use on their mobile app.
 Sogou and Haosou are also used.

 Wolfram|Alpha is an incredible tool that stands in a category of its own.
 It does a great job of understanding what you have typed in, and then organizes its own data and calculates a response.
 To get an idea of what it can do, see the Wolfram|Alpha tour.

 Wolfram|Alpha is used by Apple’s Siri and Amazon’s Alexa virtual assistants.
 Most virtual assistants cannot be accessed online; however, you can try out Alexa using Echosim.io.
 You will need to be logged into an Amazon account.

 The Google Translate tool here is set to translate from any language into English.
 To translate into another language, visit their site directly.

 Wikipedia hardly needs an explanation.
 You can read all about it on the Wikipedia article.
 As with anything that you read anywhere, you should verify the information using multiple sources if using it for anything important.
 Wikiwand is a copy of Wikipedia, but with a nicer design for reading.

 The largest non-English versions of Wikipedia are included in the next two sections.

 To access these encyclopedias, you will have to be a paying user, or you may be able to get access through your school or library.

 - Encyclopædia Britannica is the most comprehensive traditional encyclopedia.
 A portion of articles is available for free.

 - Credo Reference includes content from many reference sources.
 Some limited content is available for free.